Iterator

 Iterator.prototype.flatMap()

-Returns a new iterator helper that takes each element in the original iterator, runs it through a mapping function, and yields elements returned by the mapping function (which are contained in another iterator or iterable).
+Returns a new iterator helper object that takes each element in the original iterator, runs it through a mapping function, and yields elements returned by the mapping function (which are contained in another iterator or iterable).

 Iterator.prototype.forEach()